jbcodeforce/aws-studies/docs/coding/cdk.md

         )
 ```

 The AWS CDK Toolkit is a command line tool for interacting with CDK apps.
-Needs to be in the folder of the `cdk.json` file.
+Need to be in the folder of the `cdk.json` file.

 ```sh
 cdk --version